willmorrison1/daRt/README.md

 #> see '?methods' for accessing help and source code
 ```

-Use these methods to edit the SimulationFilter object e.g. the "bands" or "iterations" that you want to load
+Use these methods to edit the SimulationFilter object e.g. the “bands”
+or “iterations” that you want to load

 ``` r
 bands(sF) <- c("BAND0", "BAND1")